huynhdattien/huynhdattien.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, University of Nevada Reno, 2022 (expected)
+* Ph.D in Economics, University of Nevada Reno, May 2023 (expected)
 * Graduate Certificate in Energy Policy and Management, Portland State University, 2017
 * M.S. in Economics, Portland State University, 2017
-* B.S. in Chemistry and Economics, Portland State University, 2014
+* B.S. in Chemistry and Economics, Portland State University, 2015

 Work experience
 ======
-* 2018 - present: Instructor - Graduate Assistant
+* 2018 - present: Instructor/ Graduate Assistant
   * University of Nevada Reno
   * Duties included:
     * Teaching undergraduate and graduate courses, including Principles of Statistics, Intermediate Micro-economics, with more than 60 students per course